 - There are few effective AWS managed rule groups for inbound traffic from the internet

-- Other services such as AWS WAF and AWS Shield Advanced are often considered sufficient countermeasures
+- Other services such as AWS WAF and AWS Shield Advanced are often considered sufficient

-- ALB handles the L3/L4 proxy layer
+- ALB serves as an L3/L4 proxy layer

-- When AWS accounts for internet-facing resources and target resources are separated for aggregated inspection of inbound traffic, there are hurdles with cross-account dynamic IP address tracking
+- When AWS accounts are separated for aggregated inspection, there are hurdles in dynamically tracking IP addresses cross-account

-2. The cost of TLS inspection is high
+2. The Cost of TLS Inspection Is High

-The pricing for Network Firewall is as follows:
+The Network Firewall pricing is as follows:

-| Resource type | Price |
+| Resource Type | Price |

 |---|---|